elliehed/dspp/projects/flight-analysis.md

 title: Flight Path Analysis
 ---

-# Flight Path Analysis – Airspace Restrictions
+# Flight Path Analysis – Impact of Airspace Restrictions

-This project analyses historic commercial flight data to understand how airspace restrictions introduced in February 2022 affected Europe–Asia flight routes.
+This project analyses historic commercial flight data to examine how airspace restrictions introduced in February 2022 affected Europe–Asia flight routes.

+---

+## Problem

+In February 2022, widespread airspace restrictions were introduced across Europe and Russia following the invasion of Ukraine.
+These restrictions had the potential to significantly disrupt international flight networks.

+The aim of this project was to assess whether commercial flight routes between Europe and Asia were structurally affected following the introduction of these restrictions.

+---

-## Objectives
+## Data

-- Examine whether flight routes were redistributed following restrictions
-- Identify routes that collapsed or persisted
-- Assess structural changes at route level
+The analysis uses publicly available flight movement data published by the Open Performance Data Initiative (OPDI), alongside reference airport data used to map locations geographically.

+The dataset covers approximately 15 million flight records between January 2022 and March 2023.

+---

-## Approach
+## Method

-- Built a Python-based ETL pipeline to process approximately 15 million flight records
+- Built a Python-based ETL pipeline to load and process monthly flight data
+- Scoped data to Europe–Asia routes using ICAO location indicators
-- Engineered route-level features to summarise activity before and after restrictions
+- Engineered route-level features summarising activity before and after restrictions
-- Applied K-means clustering to identify common route patterns
+- Applied K-means clustering to identify patterns in route behaviour
-- Created geographic visualisations to support interpretation
+- Visualised routes geographically to support interpretation

+---

+## Example outputs

+*(Add one or two visuals here — see next step)*

+---

 ## Tools

 - Python (pandas, NumPy, scikit-learn)
 - matplotlib
 - GeoPandas

+---

 ## Outcome

-The analysis identified clear structural changes in Europe–Asia flight routes following the restrictions, including complete loss of some routes and persistence of others due to geopolitical and airspace considerations.
+The analysis identified clear structural changes to Europe–Asia flight routes following the restrictions.
+Several routes collapsed entirely, particularly those involving restricted airspace, while others persisted due to alternative routing or geopolitical factors.

+---

+## Notes

+This project was completed for academic purposes using publicly available data.